Sometimes – as engineers – you have to take something apart simply to see how it is put together.

 The motor is enclosed within a bucket assembly which differs to the previous mounting arrangement completely.

-The underside of the main PCB control board (which is designated NPPSTXG-A6) shows a few components.
+The underside of the main PCB control board (which is designated NPPSTXG-A6 and we sell >here< if you need one) shows a few components.
 But not many.

 Overall as we thought, whilst being a facelift, most components have actually been changed.
 Only the height adjustment unit, the belts and the brushroll remain the same in the head unit – everything else is new.